rduke199/PolyRot/README.md

 # ![](media/PolyRot_logo.png)
 This repo contains various tools for manipulating and rotating polymers.
-The tools fall into three
+The tools fall into two
 modules:
 * `chain_dimensions`: a tools for analytically estimating chain dimensions using the dihedral potential energy surfaces (adapted from https://doi.org/10.1021/ma500923r)
-* `pes_classification`: a module estimating a potential energy surface (PES) from a SMILES string using the trained classification models (adapted from https://doi.org/10.1021/ma500923r)
-* `central_dihedral`: tools for finding and rotating the central dihedral angle of a polymer
+* `central_dihedral`: tools for finding and rotating the central dihedral angle of a polymer.
+It also includes some beta tools for predicting the potential energy surface (PES) of the central dihedral angle (adapted from https://doi.org/10.1021/ma500923r).

 # Installation
 This module can be installed with `pip install` by running the following code: